petems/petems-hiera_vault/README.md

 `:ssl_verify`: Specify whether to verify SSL certificates (default: true)

+`:strict_mode`: When enabled, the lookup function fail in case of http errors when looking up a secret.

 `v1_lookup`: whether to lookup within kv v1 hierarchy (default `true`) - disable if you only use kv v2 :) See [Less lookups](#less-lookups).

 `v2_guess_mount`: whether to try to guess mount for KV v2 (default `true`) - add `data` after your mount and disable to minimize amount of misses.
 See [Less lookups](#less-lookups).